-It all starts now – with the jarring realization that I have three-and-a-half days to get ready for Halloween.
+It all starts now – with the jarring realization that I have only 2 somewhat free afternoons (that are not already filled up with crap) in order to get ready for Halloween.
 Then I’ll blink and it will be mid-November.
 And then just when I think I might have my head above water, someone will get strep throat and I will realize that Thanksgiving is a week away which means damn it all – it’s the Holidays and out comes the 4,324 item to do list.
 Whuck happened?
 School just started.
 Where did September and October go??
 I’m now headed into the busiest time of the year for a Mom, and I look forward to it like I do cold and flu season (which just so happens to occur simultaneously).

 Maybe you think I’m exaggerating.
 Maybe you think I'm making it out to be worse than it is.
 I am not.

 Nothing.
 There is nothing more fun than that.

 Fall sports are winding down, which means that there’s all sorts of end of the season things that must done.
 Emails must be sent, parties organized, money